Pete, 29, London

-I have lived here before in 2003 for more or less 6 months, when I was 19 years old.
-After stopping through Argentina for a month, I went travelling through South America for 4 months and then decided I really wanted to come back.
+I have lived here before in 2003 for more or less 6 months when I was 19 years old.
+After stopping through Argentina for a month, I went traveling through South America for 4 months and then decided I really wanted to come back.
 I worked in a couple of bars and really got to know Buenos Aires and my Spanish was at a really good level.

 How was your Spanish before you came?

-Pretty much non existent.
+Pretty much non-existent.
 I had studied Spanish for a year in high school learning basic introductory Spanish.

 What made you want to come back?

 I turn 30 in January and just had a bit of a life epiphany.
 Having of kept in touch with people I had met in Buenos Aires but had moved to Europe.
-I kept my Spanish going speaking to them and then realised I can really talk and thought I should dedicate some time to getting it back in to shape.
+I kept my Spanish going speaking to them and then realized I can really talk and thought I should dedicate some time to getting it back in to shape.

 When I came here I was fortunate enough to meet Gabriel.
 The first thing he did was ask me to do a test, to see how good my Spanish was.
-It was a little bit dissapointing as I was not as good as I thought I was.
+It was a little bit disappointing as I was not as good as I thought I was.
 He then put me in a class with everyone at the same level as me.
 What I really liked is that the classes are not dictatorial, we talk loads and that really is the best way to learn Spanish!
 I am really enjoying it!
-One thing you kind of forget is that Brazil is just next door so you get a lot of brazilians in the school, which is awesome!
-If I look back at what I learn’t in school in that one year of High School, I have probably more in the one month that I have been here than I did in that entire year.
+One thing you kind of forget is that Brazil is just next door so you get a lot of Brazilians in the school, which is awesome!
+If I look back at what I learned in school in that one year of High School, I have probably more in the one month that I have been here than I did in that entire year.